skeetio/learngraphql-lessons/1-basics/5-fragments.md

 bulletPackage: free
 ```

-In GraphQL, fragments are the way to group commonly used fileds and reuse them.
+In GraphQL, fragments are the way to group commonly used fields and reuse them.

-For an example, let's say we need to get some authors in our blog.
-So, this is a query we can write:
+As an example, let's say we need to get some authors in our blog.
+So, this query can be written as:

 ~~~
 {